NganTram/NganTram-CIS24C-finalproject/README.md

 How to use:

-- Select a trigonometric function and click the "Visualize" button to display the results. (e.g., plot, find domain/range) from the dropdown menus.
+- Select a trigonometric function and click the "Visualize" button to display the results from the dropdown menu.